Danzigerrr/Danzigerrr/README.md

 ## 💼 Current Focus: Associate Data Engineer at automotiveMastermind Inc.

-My primary focus is on building robust and scalable data solutions in a cloud-native environment:
+My primary focus is on building scalable data solutions in a cloud-native environment.
+I am responsible for:

-* **Data Pipeline Development:** Building and supporting data ingestion and processing pipelines using **Python** to ensure the efficient extraction, loading, and transformation (ETL) of big data from diverse sources.
+* Building and supporting data ingestion and processing pipelines using Python.
+These pipelines perform efficient extraction, loading, and transformation (ETL) of big data.
-* **Data Modeling & Warehousing:** Assembling large, complex datasets and developing data warehouses and marts (**SQL/Postgres, BigQuery**) that provide actionable insights into product efficacy and customer behavior for the automotive retail market.
+* Assembling large, complex datasets and developing data warehouses and lakes in Postgres and BigQuery that provide insights on customer behavior for the automotive retail market.
-* **Reliability & Monitoring:** Creating real-time monitoring dashboards and alerting mechanisms to enhance data processing reliability and performance.
+* Creating real-time monitoring dashboards and alerting mechanisms to improve data processing reliability.
-* **Cloud & Scalability:** Contributing to the continuous improvement of our cloud-native environment and data frameworks to enhance scalability and efficiency.
+* Contributing to the continuous improvement of our cloud-native environment and data frameworks to enhance scalability and efficiency.

 ## About me
 ✔️ Master's degree in Computer Science from the [Gdańsk University of Technology](https://pg.edu.pl/en)\
 🌐 Find me on [LinkedIn](https://www.linkedin.com/in/krzysztofnazar/)\
 📫 You can also reach me via **krzysztof.nazar01@gmail.com**\
 💡 Check out my certifications on [Credly](https://www.credly.com/users/krzysztof-nazar)\
-🧩 Solve algorithmic challenges with me on [LeetCode](https://leetcode.com/u/Danzigerrr/)\
+📈 See the completed courses in my [DataCamp portfolio](https://www.datacamp.com/portfolio/s184698) 🧩 Solve algorithmic challenges with me on [LeetCode](https://leetcode.com/u/Danzigerrr/)\
 🤝 Connect with me on [Meetup](https://www.meetup.com/members/411751939)

 ## 🛠 Technologies and Tools: